webmin/webmin.com/content/docs/Modules/apache-webserver.md

 It is also possible to set up IP or password restrictions that apply only to some protocols or sites accessed through the proxy, by creating them for special directories like `proxy:http` or `proxy:http://www.example.com/`.
 Only requests for URLs that start with the text after `proxy:` will be effected by restrictions like these.
 They can be useful for blocking or limiting access to certain sites, or preventing the proxy from being used to request certain protocols like http or ftp.

-### Setting up SSL
+#### Setting up SSL
 SSL is a protocol for making secure, authenticated connections across an insecure network like the Internet.
 It encrypts network traffic, so that an attacker cannot listen in on the network and capture sensitive information such as passwords and credit card numbers.
 It allows servers to authenticate themselves to clients, so that a web browser can be sure that it is connecting to the website that is thinks it is.
 It also allows clients to authenticate themselves to servers, which can be used to replace usernames and passwords with digital certificates.

 The SSL protocol can be used to encrypt any kind of data that would normally travel over an unencrypted TCP connection.
-However, in this chapter we are only concerned with the encryption of web page requests and responses, which is done by encrypting HTTP protocol data with SSL.
+However, in this tutorial we are only concerned with the encryption of web page requests and responses, which is done by encrypting HTTP protocol data with SSL.
 The result is a new protocol called HTTPS, which is used by all websites that want to operate securely.
 Almost every browser supports the HTTPS protocol, and uses it when retrieving URLs that start with `https://` instead of the normal `http://`.
 Whereas the normal HTTP protocol use TCP port 80, the HTTPS protocol uses port 443.

 You can configure Apache to use HTTPS on a per-virtual server basis, or to use it for all servers.
 However, this depends on having the `mod_ssl` Apache module compiled in or available for dynamic loading, which is not always the case.
 The **Configuring Apache as a proxy server** section explains how to check for and possibly enable the `mod_proxy` module, and you can follow those same instructions for `mod_ssl` as well.
 Most modern Linux distributions include SSL support in their Apache package as standard though.